rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 ```

 ### Date and time functions
-rqlite rewrites [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) so they are non-deterministic in nature, if the statements containing these functions are to be replicated to other nodes.
-An example of a non-deterministic time function is
+If needed rqlite rewrites [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) so they are deterministic in nature.
+An example of a non-deterministic time function is:

 `INSERT INTO datetime_text (d1) VALUES(datetime('now'))`

-rqlite replaces any occurences of `now` with an absolute timestamp, using the timestamp of the clock on the node that receives the request.
-In this way the SQLite statement is deterministic before it is replicated via the Raft log.
+To remove the non-deterministic element, rqlite replaces any occurences of `now` with the current time before the statement is written to the Raft log.

 #### Examples
 ```bash